 The genetic algorithm approach used was a micro genetic algorithm (GA), which is a technique comparable to natural selection.
 The method used was the same as described in detail by Ward et al. (2010), and the basics are given here.
 The GA is allowed to pick a random value within a set range for each of the unconstrained parameters; the parameter vector that this generates is known as a ‘species’.
 The ranges are given to the algorithm in advance, and are selected to be representative of values which are deemed sensible from the literature.
 The model was run numerous times (n), each time with a different random parameter set where typically n is chosen to match the number of model parameters (26); this set of n runs is collectively known as a generation.
 In the experiments described here, we not only fit the model parameters but also the main model forcing parameter (carbon flux to the sediment).
 After each generation, the difference between each species and the observations is calculated; the species with the smallest misfit value (i.e. closest to the data) is passed unchanged to the next generation.
-The misfit (M) is calculated according to Equation 2, and shows that the misfit is calculated in a sum of least squares method, with the sums of the differences between the observational data points (cobs) and the modelled values (cmod) at each layer depth being summed to give an integrated misfit value for the entire sediment column for each chemical species (s: carbon, oxygen, nitrate and ammonia).
-The integrated misfit values for each of the four chemical species were then also summed to give a final misfit value for each of the species in the generation
+The misfit (M) is calculated according to Equation 2, and shows that the misfit is calculated in a sum of least squares method, with the standard error of the sums of the differences between the observational data points (cj ) and the modelled values (cmod) at each layer depth (i) being summed to give an integrated misfit value for the entire sediment column for each chemical species (s: carbon, oxygen, nitrate and ammonia).
+The integrated misfit values for each of the four chemical species were then also summed to give a final misfit value for each of the species in the generation.